-When we speak of, ‘Always Above’ we talk about the use of RPAS gathering the best overhead images and data on a facility, large or small.
-FulcrumAir’s RPAS are capable of carrying the most advanced sensors for long periods of time to capture all the data required.
-We can fly with absolute precision utilizing multi frequency, multi constellation GNSS positioning technology and direct georeferencing surveying techniques to provide geospatial data to accuracies better than 5cm RMSE with our LiDAR/RGB sensor (Trueview 410 by GeoCue Group).
+When we speak of ‘Always Above’, we talk about the use of RPAS gathering the best overhead images and data on a facility, large or small.
+FulcrumAir’s RPAS are capable of carrying the most advanced sensors for long periods of time to capture all the data required and are the ideal drones for facility inspections.
+We can fly with absolute precision utilizing multi-frequency, multi-constellation GNSS positioning technology and direct georeferencing surveying techniques to provide geospatial data to accuracies better than 5cm RMSE with our LiDAR/RGB sensor (Trueview 410 by GeoCue Group).
 Another important consideration is the 90°cross track FOV captured with our LiDAR sensor, allowing us to map vertical surfaces and wide swaths of land.
-Our thermal camera has a 19mm lens and standard sensor size of 640×512, which allows for large image size.
-This data can be turned into very useful maps providing a variety of different data sets, from thermal to LiDAR to RGB.
+Our thermal camera has a 19mm lens and standard sensor size of 640×512, which allows for large image sizes.
+This data can be turned into useful maps providing a variety of different data sets, from thermal to LiDAR to RGB.

 On earth, our work involves capturing, storing and analyzing large quantities of data — LiDAR data, high-resolution photographs, infrared thermal images and videos — that are gathered during flight.
 The recording and processing of such data collected over time from the same site can enable machine learning and a high degree of automated change detection.

 OUR SENSORS ASSIST WITH DRONES FACILITY INSPECTIONS